microsoft/qsharp/katas/content/qft/index.md

 $$e^{2\pi i \cdot 0.j_2 ... j_{n-1} j_n} = e^{2\pi i \cdot j_1} e^{2\pi i \cdot 0.j_2 ... j_{n-1} j_n} = e^{2\pi i \cdot j_1.j_2 ... j_{n-1} j_n} = e^{2\pi i \cdot \frac{j \cdot 2}{2^n}}$$
 (Remember that since $j_1$ can only be $0$ or $1$, $e^{2\pi i \cdot j_1}$ is either $e^0$ or $e^{2\pi i}$, which are both $1$.
 Any exponents of integer multiples of $e^{2\pi i}$ are $1$ and thus can be ignored.)

-And so on, until the last term
+And so on, until the last term:
 $$e^{2\pi i \cdot 0.j_n} = e^{2\pi i \cdot \frac{j \cdot 2^{n-1}}{2^n}}$$

 Now, the complete state looks as follows: